helm/community/hips/hip-00xx-sequencing.md

 In this case, Helm will consider the resource ready because `.status.succeeded == 1`.
 If `.status.failed >= 1` had been true, the Job would instead be marked as failed.

 A resources readiness is checked if there is a resource that depends on it as per the sequencing DAG, otherwise the checks are ignored.

+Helm will wait up to a default of **1 minute** for a resource to either succeed or fail.
+If the resource does not reach a success or failure state within this period, the operation will time out, causing the chart install or upgrade to fail.
+This timeout can be customized using the `--readiness-timeout` CLI flag or the `ReadinessTimeout` field in the SDK.
+However, the specified readiness timeout must not exceed the overall `--timeout` value, which defines the maximum duration allowed for the entire chart installation or upgrade process.

 #### Sequencing order